 Being overweight can lead to medical complications.
 Cholesterol, heart disease, diabetes, high blood pressure, oesophagus/gastric rupture, breathing difficulties and heart attack are amongst some of the potential health problems that can be experienced as a result of overeating.

 Compulsive overeaters will also experience physiological symptoms.
-Mood swings, sleep disturbance, poor body image, low self-esteem, feeling of guilt and shame and social isolation can all be behavioural signs and symptoms
+Mood swings, sleep disturbance, poor body image, low self-esteem, feelings of guilt and shame and social isolation can all be behavioural signs and symptoms

 At Serenity Addiction Centres we will provide you with a unique recovery programme to suit your individual needs including counselling.
 It is possible to form a healthy relationship with food and recover from compulsive overeating disorder with the right support.